rpodgorny/uptimed/README.md

 apart from each other.
 Uptimed comes with a console front-end to parse the records, which can also easily be used to show your records on a web page.

-The original author is Rob Caper but since version 0.3.4 I (Radek Podgorny) took over the maintainership as Rob is overwhelmed by work (and so am I but I try my best).
+The original author is Rob Kaper but since version 0.3.4 I (Radek Podgorny) took over the maintainership as Rob is overwhelmed by work (and so am I but I try my best).
 Remember, we're talking about about maintainance only.
 Still, feel free to contribute anything, branching and merging is not